xxradar/aws_tf_githubactions_demo/readme.md

 - Copy the **API key** and store for later use, it looks like **ico-YxPF1..yht4U**.
 Keep it secure.

 ### 3. AWS
-Access the AWS console [https://aws.amazon.com/console/](https://aws.amazon.com/console/) and login with the provided credentials.<br>
+Access the AWS console [https://aws.amazon.com/console/](https://aws.amazon.com/console/) and login with the provided account ID and credentials.<br>
 (You can of course use you're own AWS access)